Starfish Prime: Observations at Christchurch, New Zealand

+After effects

+The explosion released roughly 1029 electrons into the Earth's magnetosphere.
 While some of the energetic beta particles followed the Earth's magnetic field and illuminated the sky, other high-energy electrons became trapped and formed radiation belts around the Earth.
+The added electrons increased the intensity of electrons within the natural inner Van Allen radiation belt by several orders of magnitude.
 There was much uncertainty and debate about the composition, magnitude and potential adverse effects from the trapped radiation after the detonation.
 The weaponeers became quite worried when three satellites in low Earth orbit were disabled.
 These included TRAAC and Transit 4B.
 The half-life of the energetic electrons was only a few days.
 At the time it was not known that solar and cosmic particle fluxes varied by a factor of 10, and energies could exceed 1 MeV.
-In the months that followed these man-made radiation belts eventually caused six or more satellites to fail, as radiation damaged their solar arrays or electronics, including the first commercial relay communication satellite, Telstar, as well as the United Kingdom's first satellite, Ariel 1.
+In the months that followed, these man-made radiation belts eventually caused six or more satellites to fail, as radiation damaged their solar arrays or electronics, including the first commercial relay communication satellite, Telstar 1, as well as the United Kingdom's first satellite, Ariel 1.
 Detectors on Telstar, TRAAC, Injun, and Ariel 1 were used to measure distribution of the radiation produced by the tests.

 In 1963, it was reported that Starfish Prime had created a belt of MeV electrons.
 In 1968, it was reported that some Starfish electrons had remained in the atmosphere for 5 years.

+A year after the test, in 1963, the US and USSR signed the Partial Nuclear Test Ban Treaty, which banned all above-ground nuclear testing.
+France and China continued above-ground tests for a few more decades.

 Resulting scientific discoveries

-The Starfish bomb contained Cd-109 as a tracer, which helped work out the seasonal mixing rate of polar and tropical air masses.
+The Starfish bomb contained 109Cd as a tracer, which helped work out the seasonal mixing rate of polar and tropical air masses.

+Accurate determination of the decay constant for the 1D state of the ground configuration of the oxygen atom.